concordion/concordion-website/_includes/instrumenting.md

 where `expression` returns an Iterable object with a predictable iteration order, (e.g. {% if java %}a List, LinkedHashSet or a TreeSet{% elsif csharp %}a collection extending ICollection{% endif %}), and `#loopVar` provides access to the current object during iteration and allows the assert-equals method to check its value.

 {% if supports_2_0 %}By default, the{% else %}The{% endif %} order of the items in the table being verified must match the iteration order of the items returned by the expression.
 You may need to sort the items to ensure they are in a known and consistent order.
-In our example, we are using alphabetical order ("george" before "ringo").

-{% if supports_2_0 %}
-### Match Strategy
-(_since: 2.0.0_, As an alternative, you can apply a [match strategy](https://concordion.github.io/concordion/latest/spec/command/verifyRows/strategies/Strategies.html) to define how the rows are matched).
+In our example, we are using alphabetical order ("george" before "ringo"). {% if supports_2_0 %}As an alternative, you can apply a [match strategy](https://concordion.github.io/concordion/latest/spec/command/verifyRows/strategies/Strategies.html) to define how the rows are matched (_since: 2.0.0_).{% endif %}
-{% endif %}

 When run with a fixture that returns an empty collection, we get: